Buried Alive (performance)

 Buried Alive is an art and lecture performance series by art-tech group monochrom.
 The basic concept is to offer willing participants the opportunity of being buried alive in a real coffin underground for fifteen to twenty minutes.
 As a framework program, monochrom offers lectures about the history of the science of determining death and the medical cultural history of premature burial.
-To date, they have buried over 500 people.
+To date, they have buried around 600 people.
 The series has created controversy in some places it has been staged.

 monochrom's founder and conceptualist Johannes Grenzfurthner states that the performance series wants to start a conversation about death, culture, medical and scientific myths and mass media.
 Grenzfurthner says that one of the inspirations for the performance series was the wish to deal with his claustrophobic tendencies.

 Over the years the performance has attracted a lot of mainstream media coverage like the popular German TV show Joko gegen Klaas on Pro7 and the Austrian TV series Herr Ostrowski sucht das Glück on ORF.

-Experience the Experience of Being Buried Alive
+Performance

 The first public burials were organized in 2005, 2006 and 2007 as part of a performance tour.
 People in Los Angeles (at Machine Project), San Francisco, Vancouver and Toronto had the opportunity to be buried alive in a real coffin for fifteen minutes.
 No cell phones, lamps or other devices were allowed inside the coffin.
 Participants had to sign a damage waiver.

 monochrom provided a 45 minute lecture about the history of premature burial and offered a set of different funeral marches and songs about death as "Death Jockeys".

+The event was restaged at Fantastic Fest 2023 in Austin by Johannes Grenzfurthner, Günther Friesinger, and Jasmin Hagendorfer.